PepperJack/Perch-member-tags/README.md

-# Perch: Member Tags
+# Perch: Member Tags (v1.3)

 This is a small app for the Perch CMS ([grabaperch.com](https://grabaperch.com)) to allow an administrator to view and edit all the tags that are currently used by the Perch Members app.

 ## Important Stuff

-Perch or Perch Runway v2.8.29 or above must be installed (as per the Members app v1.5).
+Perch or Perch Runway v3.0 or above must be installed (as per the Members app v1.6).
+(If you're still using Perch 2, use release v1.0 of this app).

-Perch Members app v1.5 must be installed.
+Perch Members app v1.6 or above must be installed.

 This app directly modifies the Perch Members database tables - there is no public api available for this, so if the Perch developers upgrade the Members app and modify the tables, this app may not work.
 Be aware.